Advisory Conciliation and Arbitration Service (ACAS)

-If you want to take a disability discrimination challenge against your employer at the Employment Tribunal, you will need to go to ACAS and get a conciliation certificate to show that you have tried to reach agreement over the dispute.
+If you want to take a disability discrimination challenge against your employer at the Employment Tribunal, you will need to go to ACAS and get a conciliation certificate.

 You can call their telephone helpline to get advice about your employment rights.

 Civil Legal Advice (CLA)

 0845 345 4345